The Top 10 Best Places to see Street Art in London

 The area around the Skate Park has long been a hub for graffiti writers but over the past few years the South Bank Centre itself has begun to offer up curated walls to talented artists.
 Now, just around the corner from the skate park works from ROA, Phelgm, Stik, Dan Kitchener and the Lost Souls Crew can all be seen with further curated works more than likely to keep appearing.

-Brixton is growing and this year has seen a number of street festivals taking place with live street art at it’s core.
+Brixton is growing and has seen a number of street festivals starting to take place with live street art at it’s core.
 Wander round the streets close to the station and you’ll see works from Louis Masai, Jimmy C and Sweet Toof amongst others.
 Other spots nearby include the Duke of Edinburgh pub on Ferndale Road, the Brixton Jamm and the legal graffiti spot known as the Stockwell Hall of Fame.
 It’s a growing area and it’s only going to get better.
 For a whistle stop tour of street art in Brixton, click on the link.

 8. Hackney Road, Bethnal Green